-Do you know the true value of your land in Wilmington?
+Do you know the true value of your land in Eastern?
 It can be tough to determine the fair market value of a piece of land.
 In our latest post, we offer some ways to help you get a better idea of what your land is worth!

 Determining an accurate value for your land can be difficult.
 You can look at what other pieces of land are selling for, but there are likely features of your land that make it unique.